 The storage pouch, found on the front side of the waistband can also be useful for most of us.
 You can put your keys, wallet, and phone in it, secured with a velcro fastening system.

 Again, it has a similar minor issue in this category, because it doesn’t provide the facing outward- front carry position, which is popular nowadays.
 However, we agreed with Tula that facing outward is not a natural position, so it’s rather a small issue for us.

 As we have also mentioned, the Tula Baby Carrier is also relatively easy to clean with a washable machine.
 The only downside is that you will need to allow it to dry, which can be an issue when you are in a hurry.

-Unfortunately, here the Tula Baby Carrier doesn’t actually shine.
+Unfortunately, here the Tula Baby Carrier doesn’t shine.
 The baby-sized Tula can only be useful for babies, while the toddler-sized Tula will be too wide and large for younger infants, especially newborns.
-Chances are, if you are loving the Tula when your baby is a newborn, you will need to switch to the toddler size as your baby reached 1-year of age.
+Chances are, if you love the Tula when your baby is a newborn, you will need to switch to the toddler size as your baby reached 1-year of age.

 After we have thoroughly reviewed the Tula Ergonomic Carrier, here are our takes about its pros and cons:

 We have stated this several times, the cuteness and attractiveness are some of Tula‘s major highlights.
 The product is designed for simplicity and functionality.

 Even without the hood on, the size of the Tula baby carrier can easily cover you while breastfeeding.
 The hood increases the privacy value and provides comfort and seclusion that you need, especially when breastfeeding in public.